 Honestly, I have no idea as I am only licensed in Illinois and Florida and cannot comment on any other jurisdictions.

 Presumably, the Illinois divorce judgment can be enrolled in the foreign country and the foreign court takes it from there.
-This might be easy for foreign property located in Canada but I’m willing to bet it’s a lot harder to do in Iraq.
+This might be easy for foreign property located in Canada but I’m willing to bet it is a lot harder to do in Iraq.

 The Illinois court may not have jurisdiction over the properties in the foreign country but the Illinois court still has jurisdiction over the parties to the divorce.
-An Illinois court can order one of the properties to “just sign the Colombian deed over to your wife” under threat of jail.
+So, division of international property in divorce is usually handled as follows: An Illinois court can order one of the parties to sign whatever documents are necessary to divide the foreign property or else, the Illinois judge can threaten to jail the non-compliant party until they complete those documents.

-In conclusions, I advise all of my clients that we will be reserving all of the foreign property.
+In conclusions, I advise all of my clients that we will be reserving all of the foreign property or overseas assets in their divorce.
 The effort to allocate the property through litigation is almost never worth it.
 Like most other aspects of a divorce, it can simply be negotiated.

-If you have foreign property and are considering a divorce contact my Chicago, Illinois law firm today to speak with an experienced Chicago divorce lawyer.
+If you have international assets and are considering a divorce, please contact my Chicago, Illinois law firm today to speak with an experienced Chicago divorce lawyer.